joebertj/prenda/README.md

 Collated classes to packages
 Used JavaBeans for separation of presentation from logic

-## License
+##License
 GNU GENERAL PUBLIC LICENSE Version 3

-## Todo
+##Todo

+* SaaS features.
+Free-tier is 1 branch/owner/manager/encoder.
+* Add power encoder role to be able to adjust dates.
 * Adjustable redeem dates.
-* Add jewelry and non-jewelry option to pawn.
-Jewelry items will have weight in grams, carats(K) and min/max appraisal.
-* Review interest rate of redeem. (interest is in table)
+* Review interest rate of redeem.
-* PDF for all periods in reports.
-* PDF for all disbursements.
-* PDF for auction.
-* PDF for statistics.
-* Factor in advance interest (0%) and service charge (0) in computation of net.
 * Adjustable auction markup (10%).
 * Adjustable edit minute (15).
 * Adjustable maturity (30 days) and expiry (120 days)
 * Name entry for user.
-* User should not be able to delete or archive himself.
+* User should not be able to delete or archive himself. (unit test)
 * Admin should have unarchive functionality.
-* Displaytag functionality
 * Eliminate all sql:query and convert to JavaBeans.
-* Hibernate support
+* Displaytag-like functionality